utah-cs4470-sp23/class/assembly.md

 Here `NAME` is the constant's name and `XXX` is the location corresponding to the variable on the left hand side of the `let`.
+You might want to add a comment with the constant's value as well.

+A `let` statement with `true` or `false` as the argument has this
+assembly:

+    mov dword [rbp - XXX], YYY

+Here `XXX` is again the location of the variable and `YYY` is either `0` for `false` or `1` for `true`.
+By writing `mov dword` instead of `mov`, we're indicating to the assembler that we only want to store 4 bytes instead of 8.

-A `let` statement with a reference to an integer of floating argument corresponds to the following assembly:
+A `let` statement with a variable reference has different assembly for different types.
+When the variable stores an integer of float, use the following assembly:

     mov		rbx, [rbp - XXX]
     mov		[rbp - YYY], rbx